Webschool-io/Elementos-Quimica/README-en.md

-## Moléculas
+## Molecules

-### Tipos
+### Types

-- Ácidos
+- Acids
 - Bases
 - Sais
-- Oxidos
+- Oxides

-### Propriedades
+### Properties

-- NOME IUPAC
+- NAME IUPAC
-- NOME USUAL
+- USUAL NAME
-- ESTADO DA COMPOSTO
+- STATE OF THE COMPOUND
-- FORMA IÔNICA
+- FASHION IONIC
-- PROPRIEDADES FISICO-QUIMICAS:
+- PHYSICAL AND CHEMICAL PROPERTIES:
-  + Afinidade (tanto pelos atomos quanto pelo tipo da molecula)
+    + Affinity (both by atoms as the type of molecule)
-  + Solubilidade (Kps)
+    + Solubility (Ksp)
-  + Quantidade de materia (mol/L)
+    + Material quantity (mol/L)
-  + Geometria molecular
+    + Molecular Geometry
-  + Estado de oxidação do atomo presente na molecula
+    + State of this atom oxidation in the molecule
-  + Ponto de fusao
+    + Melting point
-  + Ponto de ebulição
+    + Boiling point
-  + Valor da energia Livre de Gibs (deltah)
+    + Free energy value of Gibs (Deltah)
-  + Valor da energia de entalpia
+    + Value of energy enthalpy